mining-pool/not-only-mining-pool/README.md

 ### 0x01 Configuration

-Read `config.jsonc` and modify the configurations
+Read `config.example.json5` and modify the configurations

+Then rename it to `config.json5`

 ### 0x02 Build